antfarmar/Unity-3D-ScriptableObjects-Tanks/README.md

 ### Rebuttal
 Things have changed in the prefab world. `Prefabs` are now more powerful than the `ScriptableObject`.
+Everything `ScriptableObjects` used to be good for, `MonoBehaviours` can do... and can unlock much more powerful patterns than `ScriptableObjects` tend to allow.

 [Blog Post](http://projectperko.blogspot.ca/2016/07/scriptableobject.html) by Craig Perko